 The University’s faculties oversee the quality of degrees and award the degrees.
 Applications for the right to pursue a doctoral degree are submitted to one of the doctoral programmes.
-Each individual programme may include doctoral students from various faculties.
+Each individual programme may include doctoral researchers from various faculties.

 The doctoral degree comprises the doctoral thesis and studies that support research work.
 If you work on your degree full-time, you can complete it in four years.

 The focus of the doctoral degree is on doctoral research.
 The thesis can be in the form of a monograph or an article-based thesis consisting of scholarly publications dealing with a specific question and a related summary.
+Doctoral theses with outstanding merits are awarded annually.

 The compulsory studies (40 credits) required for the degree in addition to the doctoral thesis are flexibly planned so as to support the doctoral student’s future plans in the best possible way.
 An individualised degree enables students to develop their expertise as they see fit.